gsandss/Data-Structure-Algorithm-Visualization/README.md

 # Data-Structure-Algorithm-Visualization

 Education platform that visualizes key data structures and algorithms.
-This is a full stack project built using React and JavaScript
+This is a full stack project built using React and JavaScript.